theratioproject/simple/doc/Variables.md

 List = ["s", "I", "M", "P", "L", "E"] # List type declaration. fake = False # boolean.
 ```
 The above declaration methods for variables are referred to as low-level variable declaration.
-These are limited to certain t
+These are limited to certain